Fine Arts Department

 Community Christian School offers many opportunities for students to participate in art related activities, expanding their understanding of written, visual and performing arts.

-Secondary students can choose band, art, or choir as electives during the school day.
+8th-12th grade students can choose band, art, or choir as electives during the school day.
 The band and choir programs have brought home many honors from statewide competitions and dazzle the CCS families as they perform during sports events and special events.
 Our art program is a comprehensive study of art history and technique and culminates with our annual art show.

 Graduation requires one full year of Fine Arts: Band, Choir, Drama, Art, Speech.